rithaven/Newhighlights/README.md

 # [NewS highlights Application](https://newshighlight1-k.herokuapp.com/)
 ## Decription

-This is a web site i did for the purpose of helping people  to view news from different sources(web sites) but through one web site. you can open this site and view different kinds of news you want
+This is a web site i did for the purpose of helping people  to view news from different sources(web sites) but through one web site. you can open this site and view different kinds of news you want.

 with the application, a user will be able to: